shlomiv/papiea/README.md

     Use `.ssh/config` to name that host), then select `node` as the running environment and you should have a repl.
     Debugging is not yet working in cljs, but I simply use regular clojure if I need to live debug for now.

+## Troubleshooting npm

+Npm does not behave properly for us, e.g.:

+1. Some times it complains that `tsc` is not found
+2. Other times it may complain that no `package.json` is found at a location where it actually exists
+3. Other times it complains that it has no write permissions to directories `npm` wrote on its own (inside `npm_modules`)

+The first two problems are fixable by removing the `package-lock.json`.
+To remedy that, run:
+1. `make clean-all` - just in case
+2. `make clean-package-lock`
+3. `make` - should now pass

+For the third one, and this one is really strange, some of the folders in `npm_modules` are under a regular user, and some are under root user.
+I cannot explain how that happens, and that is very bad.
+To fix this, do the follwing:
+1. `sudo make clean-all`
+2. `sudo make clean-package-lock`
+3. `make` - should now pass

+We are looking into moving away from `npm`, as these troubles are happening randomly and without an appearnt cause.

 ## License and copyright

 Copyright (C) 2018 Nutanix